Church of God and Saints of Christ

-The Church of God and Saints of Christ is a Black Hebrew Israelite religious group established in Lawrence, Kansas, by William Saunders Crowdy in 1896.
+The Church of God and Saints of Christ is a Black Hebrew Israelite new religious group established in Lawrence, Kansas, in the United States, by William Saunders Crowdy in 1896.
 William Crowdy began congregations in several cities in the Midwestern and Eastern United States, and sent an emissary to organize locations in at least six African countries.
 The congregation later established locations in Cuba and the West Indies.

 Religious beliefs

+Described as keys, the religious beliefs are drawn from the Hebrew Bible and New Testament: